GenericMappingTools/gmt/doc/rst/source/begin.rst

 simultaneously without having destructive interference in updating the history of common options.
-In addition to *prefix* and *formats*, you can supply a comma-separated series of :doc:`psconvert` *options* that will override the default settings provided via :ref:`PS_CONVERT <PS_CONVERT>` [**A**].
+In addition to *prefix* and *formats*, you can supply a comma-separated series of :doc:`psconvert` *options* (without their leading hyphens) that will override the default settings provided via :ref:`PS_CONVERT <PS_CONVERT>` [**A**].
 The only other available options control the verbosity.

 Optional Arguments